|Rating:||8.2 / 10|

 The second negative is the weight.
-I wear a size 13 US version of this boot and for me a pair weighs 2.154 kg.
-My go to trail runners the Salomon XA 3D Pro only weight 1.02 kg.
+I used to wear a size 13 US version of this boot and for me a pair weighs 2.154 kg but have now gone up to a size 15 which are even heavier.
+My go to trail runners weight less than 1kg.
 So I certainly notice when I wear what can only be described as a ‘beast of a boot’ when I put on my Scarpa SL Activ’s and they do sap me of energy by the end of the day if I’m doing big mileage with a heavier than usual pack.

 My last issue is that in hot weather, your feet will sweat but this is not something unique to these particular boots but boots in general.
 This sweating has the potential to create hot spots and blisters if you are not careful although I rarely ever wear them in excessively hot conditions.